sandysanthosh/EMAIL-Template/README.md

         Hi Tom,

-        I'm Workingon the report.
+        I'm Working on the report.
 I am 3 pages away from being done.
 I approximate it will take 5-7 more hours to Complete.

         I'll do my best to have it done by Saturday evening.